MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - Do not disable the **Microsoft Azure Information Protection** add-in for Office applications

-    If you have configured the group policy setting **List of managed add-ins**, add the Microsoft Azure Information Protection add-in for Office applications by specifying the following programmatic identifier (ProgID) for Azure Information Protection, and set the option to **1: The add-in is always enabled**.
+    If you have configured the group policy setting **List of managed add-ins**, add the Microsoft Azure Information Protection add-in for Office applications by specifying the following programmatic identifiers (ProgID) for Azure Information Protection, and set the option to **1: The add-in is always enabled**.

+    - For Outlook: `MSIP.OutlookAddin`

+    - For Word: `MSIP.WordAddin`

     - For Excel: `MSIP.ExcelAddin`

-    - For Word: `MSIP.WordAddin`

     - For PowerPoint: `MSIP.PowerPointAddin`

-    - For Outlook: `MSIP.OutlookAddin`

     Even if you haven't configured this **List of managed add-ins** group policy setting, you might need to configure it if you get reports that the Microsoft Azure Information Protection add-in is getting disabled.
 When this add-in is disabled, users do not see the Azure Information Protection bar in the Office application.